ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

     Do you want to re-build the 'D' cross reference?
 YES ...DONE!

+# Special Site Parameters
+`caseReviewSchedulerUrl`: Adds a button next to each of the "add form" links on the case review page.
+The studyId will be appended to this link. e.g. "https://www.timeanddate.com/?studyId=".
+Link will open into a new tab

 ##Resources
 1. [OSEHRA Jira Project](https://issues.osehra.org/secure/RapidBoard.jspa?projectKey=VAP) - This project uses Jira to